 Snuggle with Kittens at Pounce Cat Cafe

-Speaking of felines, Pounce Cat Cafe is a unique concept!
+Pounce Cat Cafe is another unique concept!
 It’s a combination of a cat shelter and adoption agency + wine and snack bar.

 Sound intriguing?
 It is!